Rustenburg Reformed Church (GKSA): Revs. Du Plessis, De Ridder, and Postma, Jr.

 A three-year vacancy in the congregation came to an end when Rev. Louw du Plessis was ordained in 1872.
 The congregation lost population on April 15, 1875, when a large group of Doppers left for Portuguese Angola across the Kalahari Desert in what was known as the Dorsland Trek.
 In 1880, he left to serve the Colesberg congregation, founded by his father Izak David du Plessis and his mother Hester Venter on their Hamelfontein farm on December 8, 1860.

 His successor, Rev. Johannes de Ridder (1833-1896), who served as Rustenburg’s fourth pastor from 1880 to 1896, had arrived from the Netherlands in 1857-1858 as a young teacher.
-After taking the frock under the tutelage of Rev. Postma, he served in Rustenburg and Standterton, though he died in October 1896 shortly after his ordainment by the latter.
+After taking the frock under the tutelage of Rev. Postma, he served in Rustenburg and Standerton, though he died in October 1896 shortly after his ordainment by the latter.

 Rustenburg’s fifth pastor was Rev. Dirk Postma, Jr., son of the founder.
 After serving since 1884 as pastor of the Fauresmith Reformed Church (GKSA), he was called as the first pastor of the Dorsland Trekkers, mostly Doppers, upon their arrival at Sâo Januário, Humpata, Angola.
 Ordained on October 21, 1888 as such in Burgersdorp, he arrived in Angola in 1889.
 Besides serving as a pastor there, he founded a school where he taught underprivileged youth.
 He also began ministering like other Transvaal pioneers to the “tame folk,” native servants of the Boers.
 Ill health forced him to return, handing over the congregation to his brother Marthinus Postma in Moçâmedes.

 At the beginning of 1891, he accepted a post as joint pastor of Fauresmith and Petrusburg, then succeeded Rev. Cachet in October 1894 as pastor of the Steynsburg Reformed Church (GKSA) in the Northeastern Cape.
 On May 6, 1897, he returned to his birthplace in Rustenburg.
 Financial issues tied to his wife’s spending lost him his pastorate on June 30, 1905.
 Trying in vain to win back the frock, he made a living as a traveling peddler of books and other goods in the local countryside.